 We have previously experienced, and may experience in the future, delays or other complications in the design, certification, manufacture, launch, production, and servicing ramp up of our jets and related technology.
 If further delays arise or recur, if our remediation measures and process changes do not continue to be successful or if we experience issues with planned manufacturing improvements or design and safety, we could experience issues in sustaining the progress towards commercialization or delays in increasing production capacity.
-If we encounter difficulties in scaling our production or servicing capabilities, if we fail to supply the required batteries from our suppliers which meet the required performance parameters, if our jets or operate our services before our competitors, or if such technologies fail to perform as expected, are inferior to those of our competitors or are perceived as less safe than those of our competitors, we may not be able to achieve our performance targets in aircraft range, speed, payload and noise or launch products on our anticipated timelines, and our business, financial condition and results of operations could be materially and adversely impacted.
+If we encounter difficulties in scaling our production or servicing capabilities, if we fail to supply the required batteries from our suppliers which meet the required performance parameters, if our jet technologies and components do not meet our expectations or if we are unable to launch and sell our jets or operate our services before our competitors, or if such technologies fail to perform as expected, are inferior to those of our competitors or are perceived as less safe than those of our competitors, we may not be able to achieve our performance targets in aircraft range, speed, payload and noise or launch products on our anticipated timelines, and our business, financial condition and results of operations could be materially and adversely impacted.

 For example, in the fourth quarter of 2021, we opened our preliminary design review ("PDR") process, which consists of a series of technical reviews to assess whether the aircraft architecture of the Lilium Jet will meet airworthiness requirements, deliver the performance requirements assumed in the business case and be produced at the appropriate quality levels and at scale.
 The early preliminary results of the PDR process have resulted in us implementing certain changes to the specifications and design targets for the Lilium Jet, including certain specifications and design targets we have previously announced publicly.
 For example, we anticipate reducing the number of engines from 36, as previously disclosed, to 30 engines.
 In addition, our further review of the PDR results may lead to additional changes to our specification and design targets for the Lilium Jets, which changes could be significant.
-Such initial and any future changes to the specifications or design targets for the Lilium Jets driven by the PDR or our continuing development and design activities, or any delays we face in completing our PDR and related reviews, may result in delays in our ability to begin contracting with additional suppliers and the certification, production and commercialization of our

-Lilium Jets.
-Further, the announcement of changes to our previously publicized specifications and design targets could lead to reputational harm and diminished confidence in our development processes by market participants and prospective customers.
+Such initial and any future changes to the specifications or design targets for the Lilium Jets driven by the PDR or our continuing development and design activities, or any delays we face in completing our PDR and related reviews, may result in our ability to begin contracting with additional suppliers and delays in the certifications and design targets could lead to reputational harm and diminished confidence in our development processes by market participants and prospective customers.
 If we experience any such changes or delays, our business, financial condition and results of operations could be materially and adversely affected.